Live Your Best Life: Suzy Reading

 Thank you for sharing with us, Suzy.
 Finally, what does living your best life mean to you?

 Living your best life to me means living authentically, in accordance with your values and unique purpose – on a practical level it’s about being the kind of mother, wife, daughter, sister, friend and practitioner I want to be.
 It means living with zest and presence and savouring life’s blessings.
 It’s about loving and nurturing those in my care and making a contribution in my own way.
 We all have our own strengths and a best life is cultivating them and shining our own individual light.

 Suzy is a Chartered Psychologist, specialising in wellbeing, stress management and facilitation of healthy lifestyle change, a certified yoga teacher, and a qualified personal trainer.
 Suzy’s unique self-care framework also emphasises goal setting, values and purpose, taking her clients beyond just an absence of ill-heath and towards a state of wellbeing where they become the people they aspire to be.
 Suzy is a contributing editor for Psychologies Magazine and the Psychology Expert for wellbeing brand Neom Organics.
-Her popular ‘No More Scary Mummy’ workshop is next scheduled for 8 October and can be booked here and a new workshop ‘Motherhood: Who Am I Now?’ is in the pipeline for November.
+Her popular ‘No More Scary Mummy’ workshop is next scheduled for 8 October and a new workshop ‘Motherhood: Who Am I Now?’ is in the pipeline for November.
 Her first book ‘The Self-Care Revolution’ is available on amazon for pre-order now.
 You can connect with Suzy on Instagram, Facebook and Twitter.